 Video tutorial for the border for curling Tunisian crochet projects

-If you would rather watch a video of the process, here it is.
+If you would rather watch a video of the process of adding a non curling border to your Tunisian crochet blanket or another rectangular project, here it is.

 Since this is an adaptable pattern, it will not tell you exactly how many stitches or rows to make.

 But since in the video I show an example with 3 stitches per row, for the written instructions I will take a wider example, such as a border of 10 stitches for a blanket.

 You will adapt these instructions to your project based on:

 - the size of the project that needs a border;

 - how much yarn you have available for your border;

 - how the border will look in relation to the main part of your project.

 You will be working on one side at a time, with the end of the row being attached to the side of the main project.

 Yarn – the same type of yarn that you used for the main body of your project.
 The length will vary depending on the size of your project and the width of your border.